Zoom on the Yamaha EF7200DE

 Power & Run Time

-At a noise rating of 74.5 dBA (just slightly more noisy than a shower), this generator can be started via a simple traditional pull-start mechanism, or a convenient and easy-to-use electric starter (battery included).
+The generator features a conventional pull-start mechanism and also a convenient and easy-to-use electric starter (battery included).
+It is rated for a noise of 74.5 dBA (just slightly more noisy than a shower).
 To add further convenience, the EF7200DE can be remotely started (separate purchase).